sord-dev/reddit-scraper/README.md

 # reddit-scraper
-An application that scrapes Reddit for images using meme-api.
+An application that scrapes Reddit for images using this (meme-api)[https://github.com/D3vd/Meme_Api].
 Built with React, Chakra UI, nano-id and framer-motion.

 ## Architecture